Skip to main content

 - Exemplarity and Experimentation: Images in Unsuccessful Canonization Campaigns from the Viceroyalty of Peru (H. Friedman)

-The main results achieved so far comprise:
+The main results achieved to date include:

 Expected results until the end of the project include:

-- publication of the conference proceedings
+- publication of the conference proceedings.

 Postumous portrait of Saint Rose of Lima attributed to A. Medoro, 17th c., Lima, Photo R. Preisinger